PEtab-dev/PEtab/doc/v1/documentation_data_format.rst

   Different lines for the same ``observableId`` may specify different parameters.
 This may be used to account for condition-specific or batch-specific parameters.
-This will translate into an extended estimation parameter vector.
+This will translate into an extended optimization parameter vector.

   All placeholders defined in the observation model must be overwritten here.